Formula Regional European Championship

-The Formula Regional European Championship by Alpine (FRECA) is a FIA-certified regional European Formula 3 racing series.
-On 12 October 2018 it was announced that the Italian autosport regulator Automobile Club d’Italia (ACI) and karting promoter WSK would organize the inaugural year of the championship in 2019.
+The Formula Regional European Championship (FREC) is a FIA-certified regional European Formula 3 racing series.
+On 12 October 2018, it was announced that the Italian autosport regulator Automobile Club d'Italia (ACI) and karting promoter WSK would organize the inaugural year of the championship in 2019.
 Their bid was chosen over Renault Sport's bid with the same chassis, who attracted fewer votes from Single-Seater Commission members.
 Following the 2020 season, the Formula Renault Eurocup merged with the Formula Regional European Championship to become the Formula Regional European Championship by Alpine.

-The championship's first season featured eight rounds on the circuits across Europe with half of them in Italy.

-The driver champions receive FIA Super License points.
-The series is intended to be a stepping stone between Formula 4 and the international FIA Formula 3 Championship.
+And was again rebranded for the 2026 season returning to the Formula Regional European Championship name as Alpine left as engine supplier and sponsor to focus on their Formula One Team.